From lawyer to femme fatale in Australian exhibition

 "I think that Rosemary was particularly interested in the ideas around women's sexual 'wickedness,' and that was part of what she was interested in exploring," curator Nerida Campbell told Reuters.

-The paintings by Valadon took two years to complete and use bold colors and strong lines that produce an almost 3D effect in some cases.
+The paintings by Valadon took two years to complete and use bold colours and strong lines that produce an almost 3D effect in some cases.

 While some of the models had time for multiple sittings, others had as little as half an hour for Valadon to make a quick sketch.
 Replicas were made of original guns and weapons displayed at the museum for the women to use as they posed.